mycarta/rainbowbot/README.md

 which will translate into:
 > all(x<y for x, y in pairwise(L))

 Now I am implementing the whole workflow in Python.
-I plan to test different ideas, or points in the workflow  in different notebooks, which I will upload as completed, which I will combine once I have all the different pieces done
+I plan to test different ideas, or points in the workflow  in different notebooks, which I will upload as completed, and then combine once I have all the different pieces done